top of page

 How does the Arktika compare to other icebreakers in Russia's fleet?

-Compared to other notable Russian icebreakers like '50 Let Pobedy' and Sibir, the Arktika showcases superior design and breaking capacity, allowing it to handle thicker ice more effectively.
+Compared to other notable Russian icebreakers like '50 Let Pobedy' and 'Sibir', the Arktika showcases superior design and breaking capacity, allowing her to handle thicker ice more effectively.

 What are the future challenges and opportunities for icebreaking technology?